microcks/microcks.io/content/documentation/guides/automation/github-actions.md

 ## 1. Find them in the Marketplace

-Obviously we can find this action with [GitHub Actions Marketplace](https://github.com/marketplace?query=microcks) 😉
+Obviously, we can find this action with [GitHub Actions Marketplace](https://github.com/marketplace?query=microcks) 😉

-You may add one of the Action to your Workflow directly from the GitHub UI.
+You may add one of the Actions to your Workflow directly from the GitHub UI.

 {{< image src="images/documentation/github-marketplace.png" alt="image" zoomable="true" >}}

 ## 2. Import GitHub Action

-The `import` action, based on the CLI command, has just one argument that specifies a comma separated list of file paths:
+The `import` action, based on the CLI command, has just one argument that specifies a comma-separated list of file paths:

 * `<specificationFile1[:primary],specificationFile2[:primary]>`: The file paths with an optional flag telling if it should be imported as `primary` or not.
 See [Multi-artifacts explanations](/documentation/explanations/multi-artifacts) documentation.
-Default is `true` so it is considered as primary.
+The default is `true`, so it is considered as primary.

 ### Step 1 - Configure the Action